HENRYMARTIN5/acervus/README.md

 ## What packages are installed?

 See `packages.txt` for full details.
-As of Jan 31, 2023, there are 153 packages.
+As of Feb 3, 2023, there are 176 packages.

 A couple of highlights:
 - A full Budgie desktop environment